Is Cannabis Good for Pain Relief?

 Is Cannabis Effective for Relieving Pain?

 According to pain researchers, “no human experience is more compelling than that of intense pain.”

-Many people use cannabis and CBD as a natural way to manage their chronic pain.
+Many people use cannabis and CBD as a natural way to manage their mild day-to-day pain.

 What does it look like to use cannabis or CBD to manage pain?

 It could be a young woman who finds that a few puffs from a high THC vape pen at the onset of her migraines dramatically decreases her symptoms; or a hard-charging dad who uses CBD capsules to soothe his inflamed joints after a weekend of hiking with his grown children; or a cancer survivor with lingering nerve pain from chemotherapy who traded prescription opiates for a few puffs from a joint on the recommendation of her doctor.